 Location of the Artemis Temple

 The temple’s location in Asia Minor is near the commercial crossroads, this is why a wide range of different visitors are attracted to see the structure even though they vary when it comes to religious beliefs.
 The main reason, the cult of Artemis had also incorporated worship elements like Cybele, another deity.
-The temple also served as a marketplace as well as religious institution.
-It is being visited by a lot of tourists, merchants, kings and artisans that are paying tribute to the Artemis Goddess by sharing with her what they have like profits.
+The temple at Ephesus also served as a marketplace as well as religious institution.
+It is being visited by a lot of tourists, merchants, kings and artisans that are paying tribute to the Goddess Artemis by sharing with her what they have like profits.

 The Temple’s Impressive Design